paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-001-monopolies-and-combinations-in-restraint-of-trade.md

 **(b) Amount of damages payable to foreign states and instrumentalities of foreign states**

-(1) Except as provided in paragraph (2), any person who is a foreign state may not recover under subsection (a) of this section an amount in excess of the actual damages sustained by it and the cost of suit, including a reasonable attorney’s fee.
+(1) Except as provided in paragraph (2), any person who is a foreign state may not recover under subsection (a) an amount in excess of the actual damages sustained by it and the cost of suit, including a reasonable attorney’s fee.

 (2) Paragraph (1) shall not apply to a foreign state if—